 By Lindsay Berra

-Eddie McCartney’s journey to Mustard began in a batting cage rather than on a pitcher’s mound.
+Eddie McCartney’s journey to Mustard and the Mustard pitching app began in a batting cage rather than on a pitcher’s mound.

 Eddie was 9 years old, and he was afraid of the ball.
 So much so that his parents, Tom and Julie, suggested he might want to pursue a sport other than baseball.
 But Eddie, who had been hitting Wiffle balls in the front yard since he was a toddler with dad, didn’t want to give up.
 Julie searched online for a private hitting coach to help her son, and when she couldn’t find one, they took him to a Palo Alto-area indoor hitting facility to practice.
 It was there that they met former Stanford pitcher and Tom House disciple Jordan Kutzer – who was also a pretty good hitter at Pasadena Poly high school – and hired him to be Eddie’s hitting coach.